Columbia’s Multicultural and Affinity Celebrations

 Affinity groups across campus provide a network of support and connection throughout a student's time at Columbia.
-These celebrations are an avenue for highlighting the key moment of graduation with the personal community that they hold dear.
 Celebrations include events for Asian, Black, Disability Affinity Group, First Generation and/or Low-Income, International Undergraduates, Jewish, Latinx, Lavender (LGBTQIA+), Multicultural Affairs, and Native communities.
+These events are meant to celebrate shared achievement and community support and are open to all members of the University community, regardless of background or identity.

 Are the Celebrations Open to Anyone in the Columbia Community?

-An invitation is extended to any graduating senior who wants to participate.
-There are no restrictions or requirements to attend any of the ceremonies and the larger community including parents, family, friends, and alumni are also welcome to join.
-Students are traditionally notified in regular announcements to graduating students and student groups promote the events within their networks as well.
+Yes, an invitation is extended to any senior who wants to participate.
+There are no restrictions or requirements to attend any of the ceremonies and the larger community, including parents, family, friends, and alumni are also welcome to join.
+Students are typically notified through regular announcements, and student groups also promote the events within their networks.

-The ceremonies began over 20 years ago and are a long-standing tradition in the undergraduate community that has the collaboration of student organizations and alumni.
+The celebration events began over 20 years ago and are a long-standing tradition in the undergraduate community, with the collaboration of student organizations and alumni.

 Why Have Additional Celebrations?

 These celebrations are not unique to Columbia.
-Colleges and universities around the country also host identity-focused celebrations to honor graduates.
+Institutions around around the country also host identity-focused celebrations to honor graduates.
 Here, our students take the lead in planning.

 Each event is unique because it is planned by its community, both alumni and students, to honor heritage, traditions, customs, and affinity while offering an intimate setting for the community to gather.
 The number of tickets available for Commencement and Class Days is limited, so each multicultural and affinity celebration is organized to allow for more family and friends to join in the festivities and celebrate their graduates.